Right to Information

 When will the application be processed?

-The department must acknowledge the application within 10 business days of receipt.
-The department has 25 business days in which to make a decision.
+QLeave must acknowledge the application within 10 business days of receipt.
+QLeave has 25 business days in which to make a decision.
 This period can be extended if consultation with a third party is required.
 You will be notified in writing of any applicable charges.

 What about consultation?

 When processing Right to Information applications, it may become necessary for the decision-maker to consult with a third party or parties, if the release of the documents in question may reasonably be expected to be of substantial concern to that party.
-While the views of the third party are taken into account, the final decision lies with the decision maker.
+While the views of the third party are taken into account, the final decision whether to release information to the applicant lies with the decision maker.

 If the third party is dissatisfied with the decision in relation to those documents, they may seek a review of the decision.
 The documents in question will not be provided to the applicant until the rights of the review of the third party have expired and not been exercised or the review application is decided.